Vignesh-kumar369/Solar-flare-prediction-using-BRF/README.md

 * **Performance:** Achieved a True Skill Statistic (TSS) of ~0.60.

 ## Files
-* `Solar_Flare_Prediction_Pipeline.ipynb`: The main notebook containing the training logic, validation, and TSS calculation.
+* `04_Retraining_and_Error_Analysis`: The main notebook containing the training logic, validation, and TSS calculation.

 ## Requirements
 * Python 3.x